u0966537/Data-Structures/README.md

 Gain knowledge of sorting, testing and algorithm analysis.
 ## Quicksort and Mergesort
 Implement mergesort and quicksort, and perform experiements to see which of these two sorting algorithms has the fastest running times for Java ArrayList.
+## Stacks
+Create a generic stack class so that it may be used to solve other problems.
+The stack class will need to be backed by a generic storage data structure, like an array or a linked list.
+How do we decide which to use?
+We'll implement a stack backed by a singly linked list and compare it to the stack backed by an array.